 Encryption is broadly classified as symmetric and asymmetric, with the latter being a newer and more secure method.

-During symmetric encryption, the client and server share a common key for encrypting and decrypting messages, and this key is shared across the network prior to the encryption.
-This leaves the key vulnerable to attacks such as man-in-the-middle attack where it can be intercepted and used for decryption.
+During symmetric encryption, the client and server share a common key for encrypting and decrypting messages, which they share across the network before performing the encryption.
+This vulnerability exposes the key to attacks such as man-in-the-middle attacks, where an attacker can intercept and use it for decryption.

 On the other hand, asymmetric encryption uses separate keys for encrypting and decrypting the information.
-The key that encrypts the information is called the public key and this is shared across the network, whereas the key that’s used for decrypting is called the private key, and this is never shared across the network.
+The key used to encrypt the information is known as the public key and is shared across the network, while the key used for decryption is called the private key, which is never shared across the network.

-While symmetric encryption does possess a very obvious flaw, it was very widely used before the creation of asymmetric encryption algorithms.
-One of the most widely used algorithms for symmetric encryption was known as the DES algorithm or the Data Encryption Standard algorithm.
+Before asymmetric encryption algorithms were created, organizations widely used symmetric encryption despite its obvious flaw.
+One of the widely used algorithms for symmetric encryption is known as the DES algorithm or the Data Encryption Standard algorithm.

-As discussed above, this used a single key for both encryption and decryption, and this key was shared between the sender and receiver across the network.
+As mentioned earlier, the sender and receiver share a single key across the network for encryption and decryption.
 After both parties possessed the key, the encryption of messages began.
-Today, it has been replaced by the AES or Advanced Encryption Standard.
+Today, the AES or Advanced Encryption Standard has replaced it.

 Before we get into the details of how the DES algorithm worked, it is important to understand a few key features that it used.
 These are: